Dextroamphetamine Detox

 - Slowing of physical movements and activities

-The person will also be likely to experience extreme exhaustion during the crash period, an increased appetite, and vivid dreams or nightmares whenever they try to sleep.
-If they were abusing the drug, they will also experience cravings, which can be unbearable.
+The person is also likely to experience extreme exhaustion during the crash period, an increased appetite, and vivid dreams or nightmares whenever they try to sleep.
+If they were abusing the drug, they will also experience cravings, which can be extremely strong.

 - Hallucinations